 By the end of the day the signal was fixed, but Trinity Metro couldn’t get sign-off by the Federal Railroad Administration.
 TEXRail officials did not blame the delay on the FRA being short-handed resulting from the government shutdown.

-“We greatly appreciate all of the efforts to move TEXRail from the testing phase to full service by all of the personnel at FRA,” NAME Ballard said.
-TITLE
+“We greatly appreciate all of the efforts to move TEXRail from the testing phase to full service by all of the personnel at FRA,” Trinity Metro President and CEO Paul Ballard said.

 TEXRail joins Trinity Railway Express and Dallas Area Rapid Transit as trains that either arrive at the airport or provide a nearby link.
 Each day TEXRail will send 21 trains hourly from 4:17 a.m. to 12:17 a.m. to Terminal B. Trains will leave the airport station from 4:55 a.m. to 12:55 a.m.